 From the arts and crafts of Dean Clough, Smith Art Gallery and our multitude of talented local artists and craftspeople, to the Piece Hall, Shibden Estate and Halifax Minster, Calderdale is renowned for its creativity, culture and heritage.

 Enjoy the outdoors and our dramatic scenery.
-Landmarks such as Stoodley Pike and the Cragg Vale Incline entice walkers and cyclists all year round.You can enjoy mountain boarding, canoing, rock climbing, bouldering, waterskiing, skiing, skateboarding or snowboarding.
+Landmarks such as Stoodley Pike and the Cragg Vale Incline entice walkers and cyclists all year round.Visit the brand-new Cycle Calderdale website to find out more about cycle routes and events in Calderdale.mountain boarding, canoing, rock climbing, bouldering, waterskiing, skiing, skateboarding or snowboarding.
 Ride a horse or mountainbike through stunning countryside.

 Enjoy indoor climbing at its best at the Rokt Climbing Gym in Brighouse.
 Experience the wonders of the waterways, with the Rochdale Canal and Calder & Hebble Navigation.
 Calderdale boasts miles of towpaths and the deepest lock in the country!